Salado: The Drinking Water Crisis in Uruguay | Translation

 [Ema]: It’s a little weird in color.
 It smells weird, it’s ugly, weird brown like dirt, because it’s taken from underground wells.
 So it has a strange color.
 But it can be drunk; it doesn’t taste like anything.
 It’s okay.

 [Bruno]: Many families have been buying bottled water since May, the first month of the crisis.
 But two problems arose from that moment.
-The first was the price.
+The first was price.
 A 6-liter jug cost more than three dollars in a country where the minimum wage is less than 550 dollars.

-[Nausícaa]: The other problem was the supply.
+[Nausícaa]: The other problem was supply.
 Supermarkets sold the amount of jugs that they used to sell in three weeks in just one morning.
 And two of the companies that sell bottled water in Uruguay, Salus and Coca-Cola, ran out of stock halfway through the month.

 [Luis]: Potable water is state-owned and public.
 But we had this unexplored phenomenon, which was that for the first time, potable water passed into private hands.